isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Similar to DHCPv4 (see :ref:`multiple-reservations-same-ip4`), the DHCPv6
 server can also be configured to allow creating multiple reservations for the same IPv6 address and/or delegated prefix in a given subnet.
-This is supported beginning with Kea 1.9.1 release as optional mode of operation enabled with the ``ip-reservations-unique`` global parameter.
+This is supported beginning with Kea release 1.9.1 as an optional mode of operation enabled with the ``ip-reservations-unique`` global parameter.

 The ``ip-reservations-unique`` is a boolean parameter, which defaults to